 Annika Mombauer is Professor of Modern European History in the Department.
 She joined the Open University in 1998.
 From 2006 to 2011, she was the Secretary of the German History Society.
 Her research interests are in nineteenth and twentieth-century international history, in particular Imperial Germany and the origins of the First World War.
 She has published widely on German military planning in the years before the First World War.
 She is currently working on a comparative history of the Battle of the Marne of 1914 to be published by Cambridge University Press.
-Her new book: Establishing Probabilities: The Hundred Year Debate on the Origins of the First World War will be published by Taylor & Francis in 2018.
+Her new book: Establishing Probabilities: The Hundred Year Debate on the Origins of the First World War will be published by Taylor & Francis.

 John Slight joined the Open University as Lecturer in Modern History in 2016, where he is also the Assistant Director of the Ferguson Centre for African and Asian Studies.
 He received his degrees from the University of Cambridge and was formerly a Fellow of St. John’s College, Cambridge.
 His main research interests are the relationship between British imperialism and Islam, and Arabia and the greater Middle East during the First World War.
 His first book, The British Empire and the Hajj, 1865-1956 (Harvard University Press, 2015) won the triennial Trevor Reese Memorial Prize in 2017 for the most wide-ranging, innovative and scholarly book on imperial history.

 Vincent Trott joined the Open University as Lecturer in History in 2017.
 His research interests focus on the history and memory of the First World War, and on the history of publishing and reading in the twentieth century.
 His first book, Publishers, Readers and the Great War, was published by Bloomsbury in 2017.
 He is currently researching the use of humour in the First World War, with a particular focus on British and American satirical magazines.’

 Geoff Andrews (Politics)

 Edmund King (English and Creative Writing)